 This lesson will show you how to create a student group.

-Now you will see all student groups you have access to (i.e., student groups you created and/or that have been shared with you).
-See the "Find a Student Group" lesson if you want more details on your options on this screen.
+Now you will see all student groups you have access to (i.e., student groups you created or were shared with you).
+See the "Find a Student Group" lesson for more details on this list.

 2. Click Save Changes.

 You can add students to your student group by:

 1. Grade Levels (e.g. Add all 7th graders to the student group; administrators can opt to create such a group and share it with users they want to then use to create student groups from students within that particular grade)